Lantern Festival Full Guide: A Dazzling Celebration (2025 Updated)

 If you don’t know much about the Sky Lantern Festival, there’s nothing to worry about.
 This guide will cover its history, cultural significance, and celebration date.
 Without any further ado, let’s dig in!

-First, let’s get the most important question out of the way.
-Why is the Lantern Festival celebrated?
+First, let’s address the most important question: Why is the Chinese Lantern Festival celebrated?

-After the Lantern Festival, the Chinese people return to their routine life and start their spring season in full swing.
+After the Lantern Festival, the Chinese people return to their routines and start the spring season in full swing.

 Chinese culture has deep roots in history, dating back thousands of years.
 And the Lantern Festival is no different.
 It is said to be at least 2,000 years old, with connections to Buddha and a certain Jade Emperor.